European Studies Capstone

 I have an unforeseen problem and can't keep up with the Capstone.
 What should I do?

 We know that unforeseen problems such as illness, accidents, or emergencies in the family can occur and cause you to miss some appointments with your advisor.
 If something like this occurs, please contact both your advisor and the Center right away to inform us of the situation.
 Once you do, we can work with you and your advisor to assess the situation and decide if an alternate schedule is possible.

 Do not wait until weeks after to contact your advisor or the Center.
 At that point we would be unable to help you and it would affect your grade.
 Please be sure to contact us at the onset of the situation.

 During the last week of classes, every student undertaking the Capstone will make a formal presentation to their peers, their Advisor and Second Reader, and others interested in your topic.
 CES will schedule presentations based on student and faculty classes and make every effort to accommodate everyone's schedule.
 Students must attend all presentations.

 Presentations should last 12-15 minutes followed by a 5 minute Q&A. You may wish to use PowerPoint or other media.
 No more than 2-3 minutes of video should be used if included in your presentation.
 There is more detailed information about presentations in the Capstone Handbook.

-For more detailed information, please review the Fall 2014 Capstone Handbook.
+For more detailed information, please review the Spring 2015 Capstone Handbook.